Of course we’ll say

 EU citizens are required to have a passport or national identity card; while citizens of all other countries must have a valid passport.
 ALWAYS check what form of ID is required with your individual airline, ferry company or travel agent before traveling.

-Citizens of the EEA member states (the 27 countries of the European Union EU, together with Iceland, Norway and Liechtenstein) and many other countries including USA, Australia, Canada, New Zealand and South Africa do not require visas to gain entry to Republic or Northern Ireland.
-The full list of countries whose citizens do NOT require a visa can be found here.
+Citizens of the EEA member states (the 27 countries of the European Union EU, together with Iceland, Norway and Liechtenstein) and many other countries including USA, Australia, Canada and New Zealand do not require visas to gain entry to Republic or Northern Ireland.
+The full list of countries whose citizens do NOT require a visa can be found

 Further information for the Republic, including a full list of Irish Embassies, is available from: